placidanomaly/HPPrimeSightReduction/README.md

 For an excellent textbook on celestial navigation and the process of sight reduction, refer to *Celestial Navigation: A Complete Home Study Course* by David Burch and Tobias Burch.

 # Installing the Program
-The program can be installed on the calculator or on the [virtual calculator program](https://www.hpcalc.org/details/8939) from the *.txt* source files in the main directory of this repository or from the binaries in the */bin* directory.
+The program can be installed on the calculator or on the [virtual calculator program](https://www.hpcalc.org/details/8939) from the *.txt* source files in the main directory of this repository or from the binary files in the */bin* directory.
 When all is done, your Connectivity Kit screen should look like this:

 ![Connectivity Kit screen shot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/connectivity.png)

+## Installing from the Binaries (RECOMMENDED)

+To install from the binaries, the *.hpprgm* files must be loaded into the Connectivity kit:

+1. Download and install the [HP Connectivity Kit](https://updates.moravia-consulting.com/)
+2. Launch the HP Connectivity Kit program
+3. Connect an HP Prime Calculator to the computer with a USB cable and confirm that the Connectivity Kit sees the calculator
+4. Drag all the *.hpprgm* files in the */bin* directory of the repository into the **Content** section of the HP Connectivity Kit program
+5. Drag all the files in the **Content** window of the HP Connectivity Kit program onto the **Programs** section label of the calculator

 ## Installing from the Source Files